plutherus/djiLogConvert/README.md

 # djiLogConvert
-Converts information from DJI video subtitle files into csv suitable for use in arcGIS
+Converts information from DJI video subtitle files (.SRT) into csv suitable for use in arcGIS